 What is the Push strategy in the Supply Chain?

 The Push strategy in supply chain management directs companies to determine the optimal time to manufacture and ship products based on anticipated customer demand.
 This supply chain strategy relies heavily on forecasting to ensure that the right products are available at the right time in the logistics supply chain.
+A push strategy is part of an effective marketing strategy that aligns production and distribution with anticipated demand, ensuring smooth operations in the supply chain.

 Advantages of Push Strategy: